Current Liabilities

 How to read this metric

-An increase may signal a need for more working capital or a temporary bridge to long-term financing.
+An increase may signal a need for working capital or tight cash flow, while a decrease suggests improved liquidity or a shift toward long-term financing.

 Detailed definition